-Recommended # of material types
+Category Recommended # of material types

-4
+Dramatic Play 4

-4
+Construction/Blocks 4

-4
+Art 4

-r 4
+Manipulatives/Fine Moto or 4

-4
+Cozy 4

-4
+Reading/Literacy 4

-4
+Music 4

-4
+Nature/Science/Sensory 4

-4
+Math 4

-4
+Gross Motor/Movement 4

-4
+Other 4

 Category: A group of complimentary materials that support play and learning.
 Categories within the classroom or outdoor environments should be purposefully planned with attention to order and organization of materials.